thosgood/this-weeks-finds/markdown/151-200/week188.md

 The Grassmannian \mathrm{Gr}(n,k) is the set of all k-dimensional subspaces of an n-dimensional vector space.
 This makes sense over any field.
-However, it's particularly fun to work over the field with q elements, where q is any prime power - because then our Grassmannian has \[n choose k\] elements!
+However, it's particularly fun to work over the field with q elements, where q is any prime power --- because then our Grassmannian has \[n choose k\] elements!

 In fact, we already saw this in ["Week 184"](#week184).
 But now I want to give a proof that uses Young diagrams.
-This will forge yet another link between the two flavors of q-mathematics: the sort where q is a unit complex number, and the sort where q is a prime power.
+This will forge yet another link between the two flavors of $q$-mathematics: the sort where q is a unit complex number, and the sort where q is a prime power.
 So far this week we've been doing quantum mechanics and thinking of q as a unit complex number.
 Now we'll turn into algebraists, take what've done, and apply it when q is a power of a prime number!

-In ["Week 184"](#week184) I showed that we can read off a lot of information about the Grassmannian \mathrm{Gr}(n,k) from the q-binomial coefficient \[n choose k\].
+In ["Week 184"](#week184) I showed that we can read off a lot of information about the Grassmannian \mathrm{Gr}(n,k) from the $q$-binomial coefficient \[n choose k\].
 For example,

     [4 choose 2] = 1 + q + 2q2 + q3 + q4